 Why Should You Trust Online Sportsbooks?

 Sportsbooks, like any other gambling company, operate their businesses for profit.
 And they only make money if customers use their products.
-Outside of regulations and laws that require them to adhere to high standards of practice, sports betting operators are also simply incentivized to offer you reliable and safe customer experience.
+Outside of regulations and laws that require them to adhere to high standards of practice, sports betting operators are also simply incentivized to offer you a reliable and safe customer experience.

 For this reason, sportsbooks have full-time customer support teams dedicated to assisting you with any issues.
 They include their licensing information on their sites.
 If you’re on the fence about the trustworthiness of a sportsbook company, consider this: FanDuel once paid out an $82,000 win even though it was caused by a pricing error.